TatjanaBrasil/TatjanaBrasil/README.md

 - 👋 Hi, I’m @TatjanaBrasil
 - 👀 I’m interested in embroidery
-- 🌱 I’m currently learning portugese language and new types embroideries
+- 🌱 I’m currently learning portugese language and new types of embroideries
-- 💞️ I’m looking to collaborate with colleagues in Brasil
+- 💞️ I’m looking to collaborate with colleagues from Brasil
 - 📫 How to reach me via Twitter or Discord

 <!---